hakuhodo-technologies/scope-rl/docs/documentation/evaluation_implementation.rst

             policy value estimated with the specified dataset

-        Moreover, we provide additional visualization functions for the multiple logged dataset case.
+        Moreover, we provide additional visualization functions for the case with multiple logged datasets.

         .. code-block:: python